softworkz/emby-wiki/Sync.md

 ## Creating Sync Jobs

-In order to create the sync job, send a Post to /Sync/Jobs.
+To create the sync job, send a Post to /Sync/Jobs.
 A complete example is available in our ApiClient libraries.
 See CreateSyncJob.

 ## Running sync jobs